ThreeHue/CTF-Writeups/black-pyramid/5 - The Pharaos Temple Archive (main timesink).md

+Made by: Mikael Lindström
+(The problems were no fault of the author of the challange, I stumbled opon a PEBKAC-error)

 A writeup of this challenge was difficult and will not follow the other format.
 It will be abridged and general

 Having heard what SQLi was this was the first I decided to try it out, speed and progress was prioritized